19 Things You Should Never Say to Kids

-Unfortunately, kids don't come with a manual.
-(Imagine how great that would be!)
-Parents make mistakes all the time, and that's OK.
+Unfortunately, kids don’t come with a manual.
+Parents make mistakes all the time, and that’s okay.
 One of the hardest things to learn as a parent is how to talk to kids.
-It's easy to say something that gives them the wrong message or idea — you may not even realize it.
-But we're here to help.
+It’s easy to say something that gives them the wrong message or idea and you may not even realise it.
+But we’re here to help.

 1. “I’m proud of you”

 Dr. Carl Pickhardt, psychologist and author of “Surviving Your Child’s Adolescence,” says that you shouldn’t simply give your child a blanket statement of encouragement because: “Now the child feels responsible for parental pride (‘How you acted makes me proud to be me.’)”

 It’s better for the parent to place credit where it belongs: ‘Good for you,’” he suggests.

 Love something your child did?
 “It is far more helpful in terms of encouragement and building self-esteem if you focus on how your child achieved whatever he or she accomplished," says social psychologist and bestselling author Susan Newman. "'Great job, what a smart boy, you are wonderful' and the like become white noise after a while."

 - Your child brought home good grades: "You got all A’s — you must have worked really hard."

 - Your child's team won: "I liked the way you passed the ball so your teammate could score."

 - Your child drew a nice picture: "What made you choose those pretty colours?" or "How did you figure out the design/shape?"

 "Parental reactions like the above get a child thinking about the process and working toward a goal," adds Newman.